 Recognize the illusion of control

 As a species, we have a really high opinion of ourselves.
 We think we can control everything in our lives, or should be able to.
 This includes everything from making it through a yellow light before it turns red to who our child dates to how our boss treats us.
+However, there is one type of control, in the form of self-discipline that we can develop and use as a platform for success.

 Being honest with ourselves that a lot of what we get impatient about is out of our control in the first place really puts things in perspective.
 It makes it easier for us to let go of the supposed control we are chasing and being more patient with ourselves and others.
 What a relief!